techy4shri/NUMERO-FUN/README.md

 ## License

-This project is licensed under the GPL-
+This project is licensed under the GPL-3.0 Licence , more info in [LICENCE.md]()